seth846/Fall2019/Chapter12/README.txt

 	# Get all updates
 	git pull upstream/master master

+"If needed" (it shouldn't be needed very often) merge master updates into branch

-	# Now need to merge changes on individual branches
+	# go to branch_name
 	git checkout branch_name

 	# Merge changes from master into branch_name